StudyClubForSplunk/conf23/Phase_3_Onboarding_Data.md

  ### this action effectively creates a bundle

  ### [Discussion Point] : How can budles be pushed out

- ### We use the WebUI on StudyClubForSplunk-Manager for this session
+We use the WebUI on StudyClubForSplunk-Manager for this session

- ### Command line method on StudyClubForSplunk-Manager
+Command line method on StudyClubForSplunk-Manager  would be
  ### [Discussion Point] : update correct files in correct locations
  Implementation Planning
  ### Check and validate the bundle